ShaMan123/react-native-reanimated-canvas/README.md

 This repository was originally forked from `@terrylinla/react-native-sketch-canvas`, which is no longer active.
 The android code has been heavily refactored to boost performance.
-Some features have been added and a lot of javascript has been removed making it more light weight and low-level, befitting `react-native-reanimated`.
+Some features have been added, some removed, making it more light weight and low-level, befitting `react-native-reanimated`.

+**NOTICE:** `iOS` is not yet supported.

 ## WIP V2 - BREAKING CHANGES